-The Haworth College of Business was recently recognized by The Princeton Review on its list of best business schools at which to earn an MBA degree.
+The Haworth College of Business is recognized by The Princeton Review on its list of best business schools at which to earn an MBA degree.
 Student input from the publication cited the flexibility, effective teaching, and specialized skill sets as some of the many benefits of a WMU Haworth MBA.

 For more information, visit the MBA website.